radar/guides/gem-development.md

 When we run `bundle install`, rspec will be installed for this library and any other library we use with Bundler, but not for the system.
 This is an important distinction to make: any gem installed by Bundler will not muck about with gems installed by `gem install`.
 It is effectively a sandboxed environment.
 It is best practice to use Bundler to manage our gems so that we do not have gem version conflicts.

 By running `bundle install`, Bundler will generate the **extremely important** _Gemfile.lock_ file.
-This file is responsible for ensuring that every system this library is developed on has the *exact same* gems and so it should always be checked into version control.
+This file is responsible for ensuring that every system this library is developed on has the *exact same* gems so it should always be checked into version control.
 For more information on this file [read "THE GEMFILE.LOCK" section of the `bundle install` manpage](https://github.com/carlhuda/bundler/blob/1-0-stable/man/bundle-install.ronn#L226-246).

 Additionally in the `bundle install` output, we will see this line:

     Using foodie (0.0.1) from source at /path/to/foodie

-Bundler has detected our gem and has loaded the gemspec and our gem is bundled just like every other gem.
+Bundler detects our gem, loads the gemspec and bundles our gem just like every other gem.

 We can write our first test with this framework now in place.
 For testing, first we create a folder called _spec_ to put our tests in (`mkdir spec`).
 We then create a new RSpec file for every class we want to test at the root of the _spec_ directory.
-If we had multiple facets to our gem, we would group them underneath a directory such as _spec/facet_ but this is a simple gem, so we won't.
-Let's call this new file _spec/foodie_spec.rb_ and fill it with this content:
+If we had multiple facets to our gem, we would group them underneath a directory such as _spec/facet_; but this is a simple gem, so we won't.
+Let's call this new file _spec/foodie_spec.rb_ and fill it with the following:

     describe Foodie::Food do
       it "broccoli is gross" do